MakerStudio-io/Sample_Repo/README.md

 Your PR will be reviewed by the assigned reviewer for your project.
 Address any feedback and make necessary changes.
 Once approved, your PR will be merged into the `development` branch.

-**Important**: Changes should never be merged directly into the `development` or `main` branches.
+**Important**: Changes should never be merged directly into the `development` or `main` (or `master`) branches.
 All changes must be made through a Pull Request (PR).
 Each PR needs to be reviewed and approved by the assigned reviewer before it is merged.
 This ensures that all code is properly reviewed and maintains the integrity of our codebase.

 ### 7. Merging Development to Main